 Select the installation methods; Serial Console or VGA.
 If you do not make a selection, the Serial mode installation is selected by default.

 In the Installer window, select 2 for the ZTP Install Mode.
-This is the default mode for image-based installation.
+This mode supports the image-based installation.
+OTP and Interactive modes are not supported for image-based install.

 On a system with multiple disks, the Install Devices selection allows you to steer the boot and root filesystems to individual devices if necessary.